crispab/crisp-dna/_docs/economic-model.md

 **Result for January:**
 HappyClient1 pays $10,000, Sandy earns $9,000, Product Space earns $1,000.

-In addition, once per quarter Product Space will send a $600 invoice to Sandy's company (3 x $200, the monthly fixed fee).
+In addition, once per quarter Product Space sends a $600 invoice to Sandy's company (3 x $200, the monthly fixed fee).

 So let's put it all together.